 Most stomach upsets are caused by richness or spiciness in the food itself, rather than an actual allergy.
 However, foods which are most commonly associated with allergy include peanuts, seafood, dairy products and eggs.
 Cow's milk allergy in infants may occur and can cause eczema, asthma, colic and stomach upset.
 It may also lead to failure to thrive.
 Some people cannot digest lactose (milk sugar).
 This intolerance to lactose also causes stomach upsets, but must not be confused with allergy.

 Skin problems such as eczema (dry, red, itchy skin) and urticaria (also known as hives) often occur.
 Hives are white itchy bumps which look and feel like insect bites.
 Food may be a factor in some cases of hives and eczema.
-More information is available on the ASCIA website www.allergy.org.au/patients/skin-allergy
+For more information: www.allergy.org.au/patients/skin-allergy

 Life threatening allergic reactions require immediate treatment